Do Large Language Models Align with Core Mental Health Counseling Competencies?: Conclusion and Future Work

 \section{Conclusion and Future Work}

 To effectively integrate LLMs into real-world mental health counseling, rigorous assessments of their alignment with core competencies are necessary.
 In this study, CounselingBench, a benchmark for evaluating LLMs in mental health counseling, was introduced.
 Both un-finetuned and fine-tuned medical models demonstrated strong capabilities across five key counseling competencies but showed varying performance levels.
 LLMs excelled in \textit{Intake, Assessment \& Diagnosis} but underperformed in \textit{Core Counseling Attributes} and \textit{Professional Practice \& Ethics}, which require greater subjectivity and sensitivity to individual patient contexts.
-Interestingly, fine-tuning on biomedical data did not consistently improve performance; in some cases, these models underperformed compared to generalist models.
-This highlights that improving LLMs for mental health tasks may require more targeted fine-tuning with diverse, real-world counseling data.
+Fine-tuning on biomedical data did not consistently improve performance, possibly due to limited representation of mental health-specific competencies in the training data.
+In some cases, these models even underperformed compared to generalist models.
+This indicates improving LLMs for mental health tasks may require more targeted fine-tuning with diverse, real-world counseling data.
 Future work should focus on developing specialized LLMs for counseling and adopt more task-specific evaluations to address the unique demands of each competency.